 Drone use in CT and COIN

-Due to increased discrimination in time manner drones may be ideal for counterinsurgency according to Kenneth Anderson.
+Due to increased discrimination in time manner drones may be ideal for counterinsurgency according to Kenneth Anderson (date).
 He further states there is no need in rushed decisions on the use of force because ground force is not imminent danger.
 The more time for loiter time of drones coupled with their ISR collection capabilities is facilitates gaining a target’s fidelity to make decisions on the following move.

 Moreover, Anderson focuses on the question whether drone strikes make it harder for ground forces trying to carry out a heart- and –minds campaign to win over local population.
 Drone strikes causes too many civilian casualties, consequently increasing recruitment for an insurgency.
 Generally, there seems to be lack of concrete evidence behind the relationship between drone strikes and joining insurgency.